aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 watchFilePaths?: string[]
 ```

-A list of paths relative to Vite's root directory that cause a full rebuild of the extension during development.
-When one of these files is saved, the browser will be shut down, manifest regenerated, and the browser will open again.
+An array of paths relative to Vite's root directory that triggers a complete rebuild of the extension during development.
+When one of these files is saved, the browser will be closed, the manifest regenerated, and the browser will relaunch.

-If the `manifest` field was a string, it will be added to this list automatically.
-If the `manifest` field is a function, you should add any files that are used to generate the manifest (like `package.json`).
+If the [`manifest` field](#manifest) was a string, it will be automatically added to this list.
+If the [`manifest` field](#manifest) is a function, you should add any files used to generate the manifest (like package.json).

 ## `webExtConfig`